How Much Does It Cost to Build a Daycare Center?

 Equipment and Supply Costs for a Daycare

 Whether you are building your childcare facility from the ground up or purchasing an existing daycare center, there are going to be equipment and supply costs associated with your purchase.
-The start-up costs associated with purchasing an existing daycare center cost anywhere between $10,000 and $50,000, How Much Does It Cost to Build a Daycare Center? which normally includes the equipment found in the facility.
+The start-up costs associated with purchasing an existing daycare center cost anywhere between $10,000 and $50,000, which normally includes the equipment found in the facility.
 In this case, you will probably only have to replace a few pieces of equipment or make upgrades to older equipment.
 However, according to Next Insurance, you can expect to spend up to $2,500 in equipment when building a daycare center from the ground up.

 Your supplies will also cost you anywhere between $2,400 and $3,600, which is an average of $50 per child, per month.
 It is important to remember that you will have supply cost no matter which path you choose.
 Some of the equipment purchases you can expect to make include a refrigerator, a washing machine and dryer, an oven with a stovetop range, and a microwave.
 Whether or not you choose to include computers and software in your daycare center is optional.
 Some of these supplies you are going to have to purchase are going to include arts and crafts supplies, hand soap, tissues, diapers and Pull-Ups, and Clorox wipes.